 Spay or neuter your pet!
 They can still have their fun, and not contribute to the overpopulation and deplorable need to euthanize thousands of discarded puppies and dogs every year.

 Canine brain: Playing compartment

-Playing is an important part of well-balanced development and contentment.
-Playing lets puppies exercise their primal instincts of chasing, digging and tracking.
+Playing is an essential part of well-balanced development and contentment.
+Playing lets puppies exercise their primal instincts of chasing, digging, and tracking.
 Puppies and dogs also learn doggie manners and how to share through play.
-And play time gives them a chance burn pent-up energy in a positive way.
+And playtime gives them a chance to burn pent-up energy positively.
 Bonding with their owner and socializing with other people and dogs should be a significant part of a dog’s playtime.
 It makes for a much happier and healthier pet physically, emotionally, and mentally.

-Because they no longer have to spend valuable time hunting to survive, our pets get to put that drive to hunt and explore into playing and learning how to peacefully co-exist with us…their favorite food servers.
+Because they no longer have to spend valuable time hunting to survive, our pets get to put that drive to pursue and explore into playing and learning how to co-exist with us, their favorite food servers peacefully.

 Canine brain: Elimination compartment

 What goes in must come out.
 It’s a fact of life.

 Everyone who has ever owned a puppy knows his or her puppy’s brain needs a little fine-tuning in this department.
 To them, elimination is no problem.
 To their way of thinking, some go fast, some go slow, but “when you gotta go, you gotta go!” and it doesn’t matter when or where!

 It’s up to us to teach them when and where it is appropriate and inappropriate to eliminate.
 Thankfully, most catch on quickly.
 Regrettably, some never do, and that’s more often than not, due to lack of consistency on their human’s part.

 Either way, resign yourself to the fact for the next 12 -15 years, you will dutifully be shadowing your pet like the unfortunate guy with the tuxedo and shovel, scurrying behind all the elephants at the end of the parade.